Signs of rare brain condition including stroke, seizures, confusion seen in some Covid-19 patients

 Brain scans showed abnormal swelling and inflammation in several regions, with smaller areas where some cells had died.

-Physicians diagnosed a dangerous condition called acute necrotizing encephalopathy, a rare complication of influenza and other viral infections.
+Physicians then diagnosed a dangerous condition called acute necrotizing encephalopathy, a rare complication of influenza and other viral infections.

 So, what is Acute necrotizing encephalopathy?